Early medieval European dress: Clergy

-Female dress
+Women's clothing

 Women's clothing in Western Europe went through a transition during the early medieval period as the migrating Germanic tribes adopted Late Roman symbols of authority, including dress.
 In Northern Europe, at the beginning of the period around 400 - 500 AD in Continental Europe and slightly later in England, women's clothing consisted at least one long-sleeved tunic fitted at the wrists and a tube-like garment, sometimes called a peplos, worn pinned at the shoulders.
 This garment was carried with the Germanic Migrations to Iberia and Southern Europe.
 These garments could be decorated with metal applique, embroidery, and woven bands.

 After around 500 AD, women's clothing moved towards layered tunics.
 In the territories of the Franks and their eventual client tribes the Alemanni and Bavarii, as well as in East Kent, women wore a long tunic as an inner layer and a long coat, closed in the front with multiple brooches and a belt, as an outer layer.
 An example of this can be seen in the interpretations of the grave of Queen Arnegunde.
 Not all graves identified as female contain the brooches necessary to close the front of the "coat dress", indicating that not all women wore that style, or at least that not all women were buried in that style.
 The brooches may have been too expensive for most women.
+The presence or absence of oval brooches in graves was seen as an indicator of social and marital status.
+Graves of shorter length were thought to be those of children and unmarried women who did not wear oval brooches, while longer graves were most likely those of married women who wore these brooches.
+However, an analysis of Solberg suggests that the absence of brooches in graves cannot be solely attributed to unmarried or underage women.
+Instead, less prosperous but still free farmers also did not wear these brooches.
+This research points to the fact that oval brooches were worn by women who had the same legal position as men or were in a position of authority on a farm.